 The Bellevue Fire Department has nine fire stations staffed 24 hours a day, with a minimum of 48 fire suppression personnel on at all time.
 All Bellevue Firefighters are also Emergency Medical Technicians (EMT).
 In addition there are 8 Firefighter/Paramedics (EMT-P) on duty.

-Two stations respond with a Light Force company.
-This consists of five firefighters manning both a 100’ aerial ladder truck and an engine that respond and operate as a single unit.
+Two stations have ladder companies, consisting of five firefighters manning both a 100’ aerial ladder truck and an engine that respond and operate as a single unit.

 The Bellevue Fire Department also staffs three Aid Cars (BLS transport vehicles) and four Medic Units for ALS (Advanced Life Support) responses.